MoonPoet/xaprb-src/content/blog/2007/03/05/an-algorithm-to-find-and-resolve-data-differences-between-mysql-tables.md

 Here are my requirements.
 The algorithm needs to be:

-  * Designed for statement-based replication, which means no temp tables, no expensive queries that will propagate to the slave, and so forth.
+  * Designed for statement-based replication, which means no temp tables, no expensive queries that will propagate to the replica, and so forth.
   * Efficient in terms of network load and server load, both when finding and when resolving differences.
 No huge tables or un-indexed data, no high-impact `INSERT..
 SELECT` locking, etc.
   * Efficient on the client-side where the tool is executed.
   * Must work well on "very large" tables.